thomas-haslwanter/scikit-kinematics/docs/index.rst

 >>> pip install scikit-kinematics

-For upgrading to the latest version, you have to type

->>> pip install scikit-kinematics -U

 However, you can also install from the source files.
 To do this, just go to the root directory of the package, and type